ycrc/ycrc.github.io/docs/clusters-at-yale/guides/checkpointing.md

 # Checkpoint Long-running Jobs

 When working with long-running jobs and work-flows, it becomes very important to establish checkpoints along the way.
-This will ensure that if your job is interrupted you will be able to restart it without having to go back to the begining of the job.
+This will ensure that if your job is interrupted you will be able to restart it without having to go back to the beginning of the job.

 DMTCP "Distributed Multithreaded Checkpointing" allows you to easily save the state of your running job and restart it from that point.
 This can be very useful if your job fails for any number of reasons: it exceeds the time limit, is preempted from scavenge, the compute node crashes, etc.